Click on a topic below for further information...

 The University of California at Berkeley provides the best refractive laser correction you can obtain.
 We are committed to the safest and most advanced techniques for correcting vision.
 The Refractive Surgery Center offers procedures in All-Laser LASIK and Photo-Refractive Keratectomy (PRK) with Custom/Wavefront treatment.
 The latest technologies for laser vision correction are employed, featuring the STAR S4 IR™ Excimer Laser System, the WaveScan WaveFront™ System, the IntraLase™ FS Laser, and the Oculus Pentacam™.The laser center's convenient location at the Meredith Morgan University Eye Center offers easy access for the public as well as university faculty, staff and students.

-Our three surgeons are clinical faculty members of the UC Berkeley School of Optometry, specialize in cornea and refractive surgery and have extensive experience, having performed thousands of ocular surgeries.
+Our surgeons are clinical faculty members of the UC Berkeley School of Optometry, specialize in cornea and refractive surgery and have extensive experience, having performed thousands of ocular surgeries.

 When you choose UC Berkeley Refractive Surgery Center for LASER VISION CORRECTION, you have the confidence of knowing that you are getting the best care at each step along the way to a successful laser vision surgery experience.

 When should I bring my child in for an eye exam?